An explicit isomorphism of different representations of the Ext functor using residue currents: Introduction

 Let $X$ be a complex manifold, and let $\cover$ be a Leray cover.
 If $G$ is a vector bundle over $X$, then the sheaf cohomology $H^k(X,G)$ can be represented as \v{C}ech cohomology $\check{H}^k(\cover,G)$ or as Dolbeault cohomology $H^{0,k}(X,G)$.
 If $(\rho_\alpha)$ is a partition of unity subordinate to $\cover$, then there is an explicit isomorphism between these representations, $\check{H}^k(\cover,G) \overset{\cong}{\to} H^{0,k}(X,G)$, given by

-One way to prove this is to use the partition of unity to construct an appropriate homotopy operator on the Dolbeault-\v{C}ech-complex, cf., for example the analoguous case of de Rham cohomology in \cite{BT}*{\S II.9}.
+One way to prove this is to use the partition of unity to construct an appropriate homotopy operator on the Dolbeault-\v{C}ech-complex as described in, for example, \cite{Harvey}*{Section~1}.
+This is completely analogous to the case of de Rham cohomology, which is described in, for example, \cite{BT}*{\S II.9}.

 Recall that $H^k(X,G) \cong \Ext^k(\holo_X,G)$, so the above result could be viewed as an explicit isomorphism between different representations of $\Ext^k(\holo_X,G)$.
 In this paper, we will generalize this result to provide an explicit isomorphism between different representations of $\Ext^k(\mathcal{F},G)$, where $\mathcal{F}$ is any coherent $\holo_X$-module.